-The Colon Cancer Family Registry at Mayo Clinic is part of an international consortium of investigators who conduct population-based and clinic-based interdisciplinary studies on the genetic and molecular epidemiology of colorectal cancer and its behavioral implications.
+The Colon Cancer Family Registry at Mayo Clinic is part of an international consortium of investigators who conduct population-based and clinic-based interdisciplinary studies on the genetic and molecular epidemiology of colon cancer and its behavioral implications.

 A central goal of the Colon Cancer Family Registry is the translation of colorectal cancer research to the clinical and prevention settings for the benefit of registry participants and the general public.

 Of particular interest to researchers:

 - Identification and characterization of colorectal cancer susceptibility genes

 - Definition of gene-gene and gene-environment interactions to better understand the etiology of colorectal cancer

 - Determination of translational, preventive and behavioral implications of research findings

 Special features of the Colon Cancer Family Registry include: